th0schA/dce_sp/README.md

 ## Content

 1. Simple choice design (data)
-2. R Code to display a choice situation in Qualtrics (scripts)
+2. R Code to display a choice situation in Qualtrics in two ways (scripts)
+   1. Create a picture of each choice situation
+      - Upload it to AWS bucket
+      - Show picture on the fly in Qualtrics
+   2. Create a JSON file of each choice situation
+      - Upload it to AWS bucket
+      - Load data with Qualtrics Web Service
+      - Display data in Qualtrics Matrix Table
 3. Qualtrics survey template (survey)
+   - A template to load in Qualtrics

 ## Requirements